JoSee Saults of Big Springs is Miss Rodeo Nebraska 2024

 Miss Rodeo Nebraska 2024 is JoSee Saults, 22, of Big Springs.
-Currently bearing the title, Lady-in-Waiting, she will begin her reign on Jan.
-1.
+Currently bearing the title Lady-in-Waiting, she will begin her reign on Jan.
+1, 2024.

 A daughter of Scott and Jill Saults, she grew up on the family ranch where they raise horses and a small herd of commercial cattle.